ObraziumVII/ObraziumVII/README.md

 ### 📖 What I am currently learning

 ![ts2](https://user-images.githubusercontent.com/77483722/134290624-54f30c77-e942-46eb-82d4-4dc9dbe592c8.png)
 https://github.com/ObraziumVII/pals-in-Europe - my first experience with TS.
-This oproject was completed in 10 days by 3 authors: https://github.com/ElinaKhisamutdinova, https://github.com/NastasiaKovalchuk and me.
+This project was completed in 10 days by 3 authors: https://github.com/ElinaKhisamutdinova, https://github.com/NastasiaKovalchuk and me.

 <!--
 **ObraziumVII/ObraziumVII** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.